jov-ahn/DDWA-Assg2/README.md

 ## Testing

-For any scenarios that have not been automated, test the user stories manually and provide as much detail as is relevant.
-A particularly useful form for describing your testing process is via scenarios, such as:

-1. Contact form:
+1. Any data entry form:
-    1. Go to the "Contact Us" page
+    1. Go to any data entry form such as staff
     2. Try to submit the empty form and verify that an error message about the required fields appears
-    3. Try to submit the form with an invalid email address and verify that a relevant error message appears
+    3. Try to submit the form with an invalid data ( such as entering letters instead of numbers in ID ) and verify that an error message about the incorrect data field appears
     4. Try to submit the form with all inputs valid and verify that a success message appears.

-In addition, you should mention in this section how your project looks and works on different browsers and screen sizes.
 ## Screen Size

-This app was designed using Web 1920 as a reference point
+This app was designed using **Web 1920** as a reference point
    - Build for Web Browsers ( Google Chrome, FireFox, Microsoft Edge )
       - Does not include Internet Explorer
    - **Landscape**